 Treats severe pain.
 This medicine is a narcotic pain reliever.

 Hysingla ER, Zohydro ERThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to hydrocodone, or if you have severe breathing problems, or stomach or bowel blockage (including paralytic ileus).
+Do not use it if you had an allergic reaction to hydrocodone, or if you have serious lung or breathing problems, or stomach or bowel blockage (including paralytic ileus).

 How to Use This Medicine: